sierdzio/gibs/README.md

 Gibs makes it easier to build other Qt projects.
-In order to compile a Qt application or library, you need to specify Qt directory by runnig gibs with `--qt-dir` flag:
+In order to compile a Qt application or library, you need to specify Qt directory by running gibs with `--qt-dir` flag:

 ```bash
 gibs --qt-dir /home/qt/6.8.1/gcc_64 main.cpp